Introduction

 1. Choice by the kinds of pests

-You can use a smaller mesh size to keep out smaller pests, like thrips and whiteflies.
+You can use a finer mesh size to keep out smaller pests, such as thrips and whiteflies.

 However, you’ll need a larger mesh size for larger pests, like caterpillars and beetles.